Create push presets

 Pushwoosh empowers you to create reusable push content.
 You can craft the text and configure settings using our push content editor and then either send the push notification immediately or save it for future campaigns.

-To create your push content, simply navigate to Content > Push presets > Create content or use the Create new content option within a push Journey element.
+To create your push content, simply navigate to Content > Push content > Create new content or use the Create new content option within a push Journey element.

 For example, if your default language is English but you want to reach Spanish and German speakers as well, simply add those languages to your push notification.
 Users with Spanish or German phone settings will then receive the message in their preferred language, while others will see the default English version.